-Eye Protection includes safety goggles when working with cutting equipment.
-Head Protection can vary widely from job to job.
-From a soft beanie to keep our chums warm to hard hats to protect from debris and bumps on the head.
+Eye protection includes safety goggles when working with cutting equipment.
+Head protection can vary widely from job to job; from a soft beanie to keep our chums warm, to hard hats to protect from debris and bumps on the head.

 Construction work really calls for robust safety footwear.
-Rockfall Boots provides a very diverse range of safety boots and wellies.
+Rockfall Boots provide a very diverse range of safety boots and wellies.
 The hardest requirement to match has to be effective frost protection whilst also maintaining breathability and waterproofing.

-Sadly, boots often come with one of the two because it can be difficult to create airflow in the shoe whilst keeping out water.
+Sadly, boots often come with only one of the two because it can be difficult to create airflow in the shoe whilst keeping out water.
 A boot can be waterproof but that doesn’t mean it will protect a wearer from the cold.

-Dust for construction workers can be a significant health risk.
-Especially during dry spells in the summer.
+Dust for construction workers can be a significant health risk, especially during dry spells in the summer.

-However, it is possible to keep dust to a minimum by utilising a Dust Suppression Bowser.
-These great machines spread water over dusty sites like a water sprinkler.
-Therefore, keeping the dirt moist enough that it stays stuck down to the ground preventing dust.
+However, it is possible to keep dust to a minimum by utilising a dust suppression bowser.
+These great machines spread water over dusty sites like a water sprinkler, keeping the dirt moist enough to stick to the ground, thus preventing dust.

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.